app reviews for Mac and iPhone

 $.99

 This app is used for one thing in my world: it tells the time down to the second.
 For some reason the iPhone doesn't seem to have an app or an option somewhere that can show the time in seconds.
 A minute is a very long time when your director wants to know why the 2nd act got 30 seconds longer today.
 Personally, I take my running times down to the nearest 5 seconds.
-This app is very good at the one thing it does, and it also has an attractive calendar when held in vertical orientation (though you can turn it sideways for a very large and readable clock).
+This app is very good at the one thing it does for me.
 There are a few attractive color schemes to choose from.
-It's got some alarm features, but because apps can't stay active in the background, there's not much point to using a 3rd-party alarm app, since you can't do anything else with the phone while waiting for the alarm to go off.
-For a very similar alternative, try Night Stand, which has many of the same features and some other ones.
-When I got it, it was free, but it's now also $.99 after a major upgrade.
-These two apps are now very similar in quality and sophistication, and I switch between them pretty regularly, so try them both!
+It's got some alarm features, which I'm still pretty distrustful of in third-party apps.
+I don't use it for alarms in real life, so I can't say if it's reliable.
+It displays detailed local weather attractively above the time, which I like.
+Occasionally when I was on the road I would keep it on all night in my bunk-side mesh pouch, so I could see the time at a glance (it has display dimming options).

 Delivery Status Touch